Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 • Anse Major Trail – A longer trail, it is a 6 km trail that might take about 2 hours to complete.
 Also a moderate difficulty trail, an out-and-back trail until you reach Anse Major Beach.
 The trail itself is picturesque with great views along the way up to the beach.
 There is no other way to get to the beach so you might just get it all to yourself.

-Copolia Trail in Mahe
+Copolia Trail Mahe Seychelles

 Copolia Trail © www.alltrails.com

-Morne Blanc Trail in Mahe
+Morne Blanc Trail in Mahe, Seychelles

 Morne Blanc Trail © www.alltrails.com

-Anse Major Trail in Mahe
+Anse Major Trail in Mahe Seychelles

 Anse Major Trail © www.alltrails.com